Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 The Most Famous 3D Billboard in Japan, the Cross Space Cat Shinjuku has clocked up thousands of posts and millions of views across social media, as well as tens of thousands of bystanders each day.
 This is easily one of the most fun things to do in Shinjuku.

-The 3D billboard has its own Twitter channel (@ xspace_tokyo) and there used to be ‘GIANT 3D CAT CAFE’ and gift shop below but these appear to be no longer open in 2024.
+The 3D billboard has its own Twitter channel (@ xspace_tokyo) and there used to be ‘GIANT 3D CAT CAFE’ and gift shop below but this is closed down for miaow…sorry…now.

 Find out more about in our cult of 3D billboards in Tokyo, Japan >